-Definition: Rate per 10,000 Hospital Discharges for prescription drug-related accidental poisonings in Wyoming, organized by drug type.
+Definition: Rate per 10,000 Hospital Discharges for prescription drugaccidental poisonings in Wyoming, organized by drug type.
 Accidental poisonings are those classified as having an external cause and are considered supplemental to regular poisonings.

 Accidental poisonings should be treated as a sub-set of poisonings and not as separate incidents.